DeployCoop/vigilant-octo-waffle/README.md

 Now you can edit `.init_overrides/cluster/namespace.yaml`, and the two yaml files will be merged with `yq` and applied.

+### caveats

+Because of this we cannot merge multiple yaml files into a single file with triple dashes

 ## 🚀 Usage

 ### Start the Cluster